 Currently, he sings and plays guitar in a New York-based country band (The Smoky Parlor Boys), and a Connecticut shore band (the Back Porch Pickers).
 Bob and Leigh perform together as a duo called BlueBird.

 His discography includes: "Light Blue" (a collection of his favorite songs by other songwriters), "Shackles" (a collection of his -- mostly original -- guitar instrumentals.)
 He has added lead guitar to tracks on the CDs "Eclectic Chanteuse" and "Oh, Wow!" by Leigh Harrison, and on BlueBird’s CD, "BlueBird at My Window," and he has recorded and produced CDs for other artists.

 LEIGH HARRISON has played guitar for many years and has written songs since the age of twelve.
 Her voice has been described as “a smoky alto” and “whiskey with a shot of honey,” that ranges from “funky to sultry to sweet.”

 She plays acoustic and electric 6 and 12-string guitars, Dobro, banjo/guitar, and diatonic African flute.
-She has played percussion and performed as a lead or back-up vocalist with many blues and rock bands, including The King Biscuit Blues Band, The Night Owls, Cheyenne Social Club, Jukebox Jamboree, The Pick-Up All Stars, Magic Mechanism, High Park, Bokum Road, and Blue Rhythm Sandwich, and has played guitar with Johnny Winter, and flute alongside Jaco Pastorius.
+She has played percussion and performed as a lead or back-up vocalist with many blues and rock bands, including The King Biscuit Blues Band, The Night Owls, Cheyenne Social Club, Jukebox Jamboree, The Pick-Up All Stars, Magic Mechanism, High Park, Bokum Road, and Blue Rhythm Sandwich.
+She studied guitar with Woody Mann and others, and has played guitar with Johnny Winter, and flute alongside Jaco Pastorius.

 Guitar, percussion, vocals